USCGC Reliance (WMEC-615)

 USCGC Reliance (WMEC-615) is a United States Coast Guard medium endurance cutter.
-She is the first of the 210' Medium Endurance Cutter Fleet and the fourth Revenue Cutter / Coast Guard Cutter to bear the name Reliance.
+She is the fourth Revenue Cutter / Coast Guard Cutter to bear the name Reliance and the first of the 210' Medium Endurance Cutter Fleet.
 Constructed by Todd Shipyards in Houston, Texas and commissioned in 1964, she was originally homeported in Corpus Christi, Texas.
 Her duties included offshore oil rig inspections, fisheries, counter drug, alien migrant interdiction, marine pollution patrols, and search and rescue.
 Reliance has been homeported in Yorktown, Virginia, Port Canaveral, Florida, New Castle, New Hampshire and Portsmouth, New Hampshire.
-As of May 2019 she is stationed at the Naval Air Station Pensacola in Pensacola, Florida.
+As of May 2019, she is stationed at the Naval Air Station Pensacola in Pensacola, Florida.